Skip to main content

 Understanding when a trust becomes irrevocable starts with knowing the major differences between the two:

-While some people intentionally create irrevocable trusts for tax or asset protection purposes, most revocable trusts become irrevocable only upon death or incapacity.
+While some individuals intentionally create irrevocable trusts for tax or asset protection purposes, most revocable trusts become irrevocable only upon the death or incapacity of the grantor.

 Common Benefits of a Revocable Trust